openedx/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 Context
 =======
-Currently, courses are being stored in Modulestore(MongoDB) and the libraries are stored in both Modulestore(libraries v1) and the Blockstore(libraries v2).There has to be a content reuse mechanism that allows authors to incorporate content (XBlocks) by referencing it from blockstore-based content libraries(libraries v2) into the courses instead of making copies of content in Modulestore(libraries v1).
+Currently, courses are being stored in Modulestore(MongoDB) and the libraries are stored in both Modulestore (libraries v1) and the Blockstore (libraries v2).
+There has to be a content reuse mechanism that allows authors to incorporate content (XBlocks) by referencing it from blockstore-based content libraries (libraries v2) into the courses instead of making copies of content in Modulestore (libraries v1).

-There is work going on in building out the functionality of libraries v2, and to migrate all usage of content libraries onto Blockstore.
+There is work going on in building out the functionality of libraries v2 and migrating all usage of content libraries onto Blockstore.
 The benefits of using the blockstore-backed v2 content libraries are:

 #.
-Blockstore can store anything that can be represented as a file - unlike modulestore,
-   which only stores courses built out of XBlocks.
+Blockstore has been designed to support use cases like content libraries and is
+   easier for developers to work with compared to Modulestore, which is not really designed for content libraries.
 #.
-Blockstore is being moved into the edx-platform as a separate Django application.
+Blockstore-backed v2 content libraries support any XBlock type, while Modulestore
+   (libraries v1) only supports a few types
 #.
-Blockstore is simpler to maintain.
-#.
-Blockstore increases re-usability of the content.
+Blockstore-backed v2 content libraries can store large asset files (like images,
+   videos, and PDFs) required by each XBlock, and each file is only stored once no matter how many times it is used.

 Terminology Used
 ^^^^^^^^^^^^^^^^